orkes-io/docs/docs/how-tos/continuous_integration.md

 ### GitHub Action Basics

-Having never created a Github action, there are a number of templates one can begin with:
+Having never created a GitHub action, there are a number of templates one can begin with:

 ```yaml
 # This is a basic workflow to help you get started with Actions